Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 • Evening dose with the evening meal, at bedtime, or 12 hours after the morning dose.

-• Recommended Starting Dosage in Patients with Type 1 Diabetes mellitus is around one-third to one-half of the total daily insulin dose.
+• The recommended starting dose for patients with type 1 diabetes mellitus is around one-third to one-half of the total daily insulin dose.

-• Starting Dosage in Patients with Type 2 diabetes mellitus is recommended as ten units (or 0.1 units/kg to 0.2 units/kg).
-It is given once daily in the evening or divided into a twice-daily regimen.
+• The starting dose for patients with type 2 diabetes mellitus is recommended at ten units (or 0.1 units/kg to 0.2 units/kg).
+It is given once a day in the evening or divided into a twice-daily regimen.

-• The risk of hypoglycemia is higher in patients with renal or hepatic impairment.
+• The risk of hypoglycemia is higher in patients with renal or hepatic impairment are more likely to have hypoglycemia.

-• Hypersensitivity Reactions – Severe, life-threatening, generalized allergy, including anaphylaxis, can occur with insulins, including Levemir.
-You should inform your doctor and stop using Levemir FlexTouch Pens.
+• Hypersensitivity Reactions: A severe, life-threatening, generalized allergy, including anaphylaxis, can occur with insulins, including Levemir.
+You should inform your doctor and stop using Levemir FlexTouch pens.

-• Hypokalemia – Usage of insulin may sometimes possibly lead to hypokalemia.
+• Hypokalemia: The use of insulin may sometimes lead to hypokalemia.

 • Untreated hypokalemia may cause respiratory paralysis, ventricular arrhythmia, and death.

-• Fluid Retention and Heart Failure with Concomitant use of PPAR-gamma Agonists Thiazolidinediones (TZDs) caused by dose-related fluid retention when used in combination with insulin.
+• Fluid Retention and Heart Failure with Concomitant Use of PPAR-gamma Agonists Thiazolidinediones (TZDs) are caused by dose-related fluid retention when used in combination with insulin.
 Fluid retention may lead to or exacerbate heart failure.

 • blurred vision